aobutakuki/aobutakuki/README.md

 ## 🍪 Welcome to my profile 🍪

-I am a software engineer student.
-I am a self-taught developer, and I believe we learn through experience.
-At the moment I want to get in the fields related to data/AI/full-stack development as they are the fields I am most interested right now!
+I am a software engineer student and self-taught developer, I believe we learn through experience, feel free to check out my projects and to open pull requests or get in touch with me!
 ## 📌 Skills 📌

 📗**C++**